rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 ### GitHub

 GitHub is able to render the notebooks directly.
 The quickest way to view a notebook is to just click on them above.
 Chapters names are prefaced with numbers to indicate their order 01_gh_filter.ipynb, and so on.
 Rendering may be a bit slow or imperfect.
+Notebooks are rendered statically - you can read them, but not modify or run the code.

 ### binder